Develop5/PlaywrightAmazon/README.md

 It is used to store scenario configuration and current browser.
 Cucumber world enables us to set global configuration for each scenario, meaning all our cucumber scenarios run independently and retain any configuration or variables set before or throughout.
 That is why with this, we can execute scenarios in parallel.

+Review this section because I do not know where it should go:

+Now, we can execute in our api_e2e folder:

+    npm run cucumber

 Install playwright